AbdurRehmanKhan-ARK/AbdurRehmanKhan-ARK/README.md

 **[Learning DevOps](https://github.com/AbdurRehmanKhan-ARK/Learning-DevOps)**
 `Docker` `Kubernetes` `CI/CD`
 Docker, Linux, Kubernetes, and CI/CD practice.
-This repository ties the DevOps tooling listed in the tech stack above to hands on exercises.
+This repository ties the container and CI/CD tooling listed in the tech stack above to hands on exercises.

 ---